-- Disruptive behavior while under the influence of drugs, alcohol, or other intoxicants while on school premises. - Selling, or having for sale, any intoxicating or illegal substance while on the school premises. - 3.
-Repeated school truancy - 4.
-Repeated unexcused absence from school or class. - Striking an employee or damaging the property of any employee of the West Jefferson School District. - 6.
-Committing aggravated assault or threat of physical harm. - 7.
-Grand theft of school property or the personal property of others. - 8.
-Malicious destruction of school property. - 9.
-Possession of any weapons while on school property. - 10.
+- 1. Disruptive behavior while under the influence of drugs, alcohol, or other intoxicants while on school premises. - 2.
+Selling, or having for sale, any intoxicating or illegal substance while on the school premises. - 3.
+Striking an employee or damaging the property of any employee of the West Jefferson School District. - 4.
+Committing aggravated assault or threat of physical harm. - 5.
+Grand theft of school property or the personal property of others. - 6.
+Malicious destruction of school property. - 7.
+Possession of any weapons while on school property. - 8.
 Using, selling, giving away, possessing and/or under the influence of alcoholic beverages, "look alike drugs", or drugs, on school grounds or at school sponsored activities.
-The only exception would be a student who is taking medication which has been prescribed by a physician.
-In this instance a parent/guardian must provide a form notifying the district of the need for this student to take this medication. - 11.
-Consistent refusal to do academic work. - 12.
-Consistent failure to comply with school rules and regulations. - 13.
+The only exception would be a student who is taking medication that has been prescribed by a physician.
+In this instance, a parent/guardian must provide a form notifying the district of the need for this student to take this medication.

+- 9. Consistent refusal to do academic work. - 10.
+Consistent failure to comply with school rules and regulations. - 11.
 Consistent willful non-participation to take direction from school personnel.

-The purpose of this high school is to teach students, thus, we cannot, and will not, tolerate behavior which makes it difficult or impossible to carry out that function.
+The purpose of this school is to teach students, thus, we cannot, and will not, tolerate behavior which makes it difficult or impossible to carry out that function.
 In the State of Ohio all teachers and administrators are defined by law as being in loco parentis (in the place of the parent), which gives them the same privileges and prerogatives with students as their parents would have in similar circumstances.
-Thus, each professional staff member of West Jefferson High School has the legal power, the right and responsibility to discipline students in a reasonable way.
+Each professional staff member of West Jefferson High School has the legal power, the right and responsibility to discipline students in a reasonable way.
 Teachers must have order and cooperation in order to carry out the activities of teaching.
 It is up to them, within the boundaries of the law of school policy, to determine how to achieve and maintain that order and cooperation.